Every project starts differently.

 Concerned Veterans for America, Afghanistan

-Each piece focused on a real employee — using simple visual storytelling to capture small moments from hotel life, with the real person revealed at the end.
+Each piece centered on a real employee, using simple visual storytelling to celebrate the moments that define hotel life before revealing the person behind the work.

-The result was clear, human, and immediately understood.
+The result was immediate, human, and universally understood.

 “I am blown away!
 StorySquad is a true partner.
 What they create is engaging and fun and does a great job hitting all of our objectives.”